Honors: Order of the Barristers Inductee for Excellence in Advocacy

 Dallas County Misdemeanor Prosecutor of the Year – 2015

-Gregg Gallian is a Criminal Defense Attorney at Gallian Firm LLC – based in Dallas, Texas.
+Gregg Gallian is a Criminal Defense Attorney and Managing Attorney at Gallian Firm LLC – based in Dallas, Texas.
 Gregg always knew he would become a criminal defense attorney.
 He appreciated his time at the Dallas County District Attorney’s Office because it taught him so much about trial and about how prosecutors approach cases.
 He often found himself questioning and challenging motives at the DA’s Office when he was assigned to cases with very little or no evidence.
 At that point, he knew it was time to make the switch and aggressively advocate for people.
 He uses the knowledge he obtained as a prosecutor to not just prepare a defense but to also understand and destroy the prosecutor’s case.

 Gregg has handled more 50 trials, hundreds of dismissals and received reductions on a countless number of cases.
 He is a common face around the district attorneys’ offices in Collin County, Dallas County, Denton County, Rockwall County, and Tarrant County.